pyinstaller/pyinstaller/doc/source/Tutorial.rst

 file has no "no module named..." message for the same module, then the problem is a hidden import.

+.. sidebar:: Standard hidden imports are already included!

+    If you are getting worried while reading this paragraph, do not worry: having hidden imports is the exception, not the norm!
+And anyway, PyInstaller already ships with a large set of hooks that take care of hidden imports for the most common packages out there.
+For instance, PIL_, PyWin32_, PyQt_ are already taken care of.

 Hidden imports are handled by hooking the module (the one doing the hidden imports) at ``Analysis`` time.
 Do this by creating a file named ``hook-module.py`` (where module is the fully-qualified Python name, eg, ``hook-xml.dom.py``), and